Valentine’s Day traditions

 Valentine Mailboxes

 At least every other day for the past month, my kids asked when we would be making our paper-plate mailboxes.
 I even tried to talk Eden into upgrading to nicer mailboxes we saw at the Hobby Lobby, but she said it wouldn’t be the same.
 And so the tradition continues.
-The only difference is that we fill the mailboxes everyday with notes and pictures from not only Carlos and I but from the kids, too.
+The only difference is that we fill the mailboxes every day with notes and pictures from not only Carlos and me but from the kids, too.

 This year, I cut out a bunch of hearts from construction paper for everyone to write notes about what they love about each other.
 After each kid reads it, I tape the hearts up in the kitchen.
-It makes for fun decoration and great reminders of how loved we all are.
-I got the idea for the hearts from the blog, 71 Toes — they do the “heart attack” every year.
-It is one tradition I am excited to incorporate into our own Valentine’s Day tradition.
+It makes for fun decorations and great reminders of how loved we all are.

 DSC_0568